“Where I live”

 Lemurs in general differ from other groups of primates in having matriarchal societies.
 This means that females are dominant to males, and females command the first choice of food and mating partners.
 While males may change groups several times, females typically stay with the same group throughout their lives.
 Each group maintains a home range of between 10 and 22 acres (an acre being about the size of a football field), but groups may overlap without significant friction.

 “Making my mark”

 Sifaka are distinguished from other lemurs by the way that they move.
 They maintain a very upright posture and, using only their back legs, leap through the treetops.
 They can easily leap more than 20 feet in a single bound.
 On the ground, they spring sideways off their back feet to cover distance.

 Hawks and eagles will prey on the young of any lemur species, including Coquerel’s sifaka.
 The fossa, a weasel-like ground predator native to Madagascar, will take lemurs that it can snatch out of the trees (which is why lemurs are wise to sleep high in the treetops).
 Humans, however, pose the greatest threat by far to lemurs through hunting and destruction of habitat.

-Female Coquerel’s sifaka give birth once a year, in summer, to a single offspring after a gestation period of nearly 6 months.
+Female Coquerel’s sifaka give birth once a year, in summer, to a single offspring after a gestation period of almost 6 months.
 The infant clings to its mother’s belly for nearly the first month, and then begins to ride jockey-style on her back for another few months.
-By about five months of age, the mother strongly encourages her infant to get off her back, so to speak.
+When the infant reaches the age of about five months, the mother strongly encourages her infant to get off her back.
 By this time, the infant is able to feed on leaves and other plant food and is almost fully weaned.